asdf-vm/asdf/docs/guide/getting-started.md

 That completes the Getting Started guide for `asdf` :tada: You can now manage `nodejs` versions for your project.
 Follow similar steps for each type of tool in your project!

-`asdf` has a many more commands to become familiar with, you can see them all by running `asdf --help` or `asdf`.
+`asdf` has many more commands to become familiar with, you can see them all by running `asdf --help` or `asdf`.
 The core of the commands are broken into three categories:

 - [core `asdf`](/manage/core.md)
 - [plugins](/manage/plugins.md)